bio-tools/biotoolsSchemaDocs/controlled_vocabularies.rst

    :header: "Relation type", "Description"
    :widths: 25, 100

    "isNewVersionOf", "The software is a new version of an existing software, typically providing new or improved functionality."
    "hasNewVersion", "(inverse of above)"
-"uses", "The software provides an interface to or in some other way uses the functions of other software under the hood,e.g. invoking a command-line tool or calling a Web API, Web service or SPARQL endpoint to perform its function."
+   "uses", "The software provides an interface to or in some other way uses the functions of other software under the hood, e.g. invoking a command-line tool or calling a Web API, Web service or SPARQL endpoint to perform its function."
    "usedBy", "(inverse of above)"
    "includes", "A workbench, toolkit or workflow includes some other, independently available, software."
    "includedIn", "(inverse of above)"

 Entity type